National Community Survey

 Who participated in the survey?

-4,500 randomly selected Pinellas County households were invited to participate in the Sampled Survey.
-The Sampled Survey was for the randomly selected households only.
-The Open Participation Survey was open to all residents.
+5,000 randomly selected Pinellas County households were invited to participate in the Sampled Survey.
+The Sampled Survey is for the randomly selected households only.
+The Open Participation Survey is open to all residents.
+The 2025 survey is now open in English and Español.

 Why wasn't my household selected for the Sampled Survey?

 The Sampled Survey was designed to be as representative as possible of the population of Pinellas County.
 A sampling of community households were selected to participate and they are randomly selected from a comprehensive list of residential addresses as an effort to reduce bias and get feedback from all areas within the community.
-If you weren’t a part of the sampling this time around, you may be for the next!
+If you weren’t a part of the mailed sampling, we still want to hear from you.
+Take the online open survey now in English and Español.

 Who can I contact with additional questions?